 Conversations With Foreigners (Report broken link) "Our students come from all walks of life.
 We have high school students, university students, police officers, doctors, tuk tuk drivers, government employees, stay at home mums.
 All students have at least a basic understanding of English, but all lack practice in speaking and listening with foreigners.
 Students who study at our school are aware that they are directly funding development projects in rural areas and volunteers contribute indirectly to the long-term sustainability of The Cambodian Rural Development Team."

 Akha International Workcamp (Report broken link) "In order to help preserve the culture of the Akha people Mr Tho has started a program of works to try [to] introduce volunteers and the young generation to old traditions, in teaching them practical (hill tribe) skills and in giving them the opportunity to give something back to the Akha community."

-Volunteers for Ecological & Humanitarian Projects, Akha Hilltribe Aid and Experience (Report broken link) "This project provides the opportunity to volunteer with the indigenous Akha tribes of Northern Thailand.
-Volunteers will be able to experience first hand their unique culture and traditions."
+Volunteers for Ecological & Humanitarian Projects, Akha Hilltribe Aid and Experience (Report broken link) "This project provides the opportunity to volunteer with the indigenous Akha tribes of rural Northern Thailand.
+As a volunteer, you will experience and learn about their unique culture and traditions."

 Opportunities for Volunteer Work in Chiang Mai (Report broken link) "With the help of conscientious travelers like you, Friends for Asia has been strengthening communities and changing lives in Chiang Mai for years.
 As a volunteer in Chiang Mai, explore the exciting opportunities that we offer in Thailand’s Rose of the North."

 The Peoples of the World Foundation is a non-profit organization registered in the United States under Internal Revenue Service code 501(c)(3).